 Always use TLS (HTTPS) to transport your data when you can.
 This ensures that your credentials as well as your data are protected as you transport data over the network.
 For example, to access the Cloud Storage API, you should use https://storage.googleapis.com.

 Make sure that you use an HTTPS library that validates server certificates.
 A lack of server certificate validation makes your application vulnerable to man-in-the-middle attacks or other attacks.
 Be aware that HTTPS libraries shipped with certain commonly used implementation languages do not, by default, verify server certificates.
 For example, Python before version 3.2 has no built-in or complete support for server certificate validation, and you need to use third-party wrapper libraries to ensure your application validates server certificates.
 Boto includes code that validates server certificates by default.

 When applications no longer need access to your data, you should revoke their authentication credentials.
-For Google services and APIs, you can do this by logging into your Google Account and clicking on Authorizing applications and sites.
-On the next page, you can revoke access for applications by clicking Revoke Access next to the application.
+For Google services and APIs, you can do this by logging into your Google Account Permissions and clicking on the unneeded applications, then clicking Remove Access.

 Make sure that you securely store your credentials.
 This can be done differently depending on your environment and where you store your credentials.
 For example, if you store your credentials in a configuration file, make sure that you set appropriate permissions on that file to prevent unwanted access.
 If you are using Google App Engine, consider using